DennisTay123/CP-Calculator/README.md

 https://dennistay123.github.io/CP-Calculator/

 ## 💡 Why This Design?
 This application is intentionally designed to be a single-page and dependency-free tool for ease of deployment on GitHub Pages or any other static hosting platform.
-All logic is handled via vanilla JavaScript, and the UI is powered by plain HTML and CSS—no frameworks required.
+All logic is handled via JavaScript, and the UI is powered by plain HTML and CSS so no frameworks required.

 ## 🛠️ Future Improvements
 - Export results to CSV or PDF